You’ll sleep on it for years, so you want to get this one right.

-Memory Foam: The goal of this material is to isolate motion, helping to reduce what you feel (like your partner tossing and turning) and offer pressure relief to your shoulders, hips, and back.
+The goal of memory foam is to isolate motion, helping to reduce what you feel (like your partner tossing and turning) and offer pressure relief to your shoulders, hips, and back.
 They come in a variety of comfort levels, and most can feature cooling technology, ventilated for breathability, or convoluted for enhanced airflow to avoid the stereotype that memory foam “sleeps hot.”

 How Your Sleep Position Impacts Your Mattress Needs

 Whether you sleep on your back, your side, or your stomach—or you tend to mix it up throughout the night—your primary sleeping position should factor into the level of firmness you may need in a mattress.